larahossameldin/disaster-relief-optimization/README.md

 3. Performs **eigen-decomposition** of `L` and selects the number of clusters `k` by finding the largest gap between consecutive small eigenvalues (the "eigengap heuristic").
 A large gap means a natural cluster boundary exists.
 4. Projects individuals into the `k`-dimensional eigenvector embedding space and normalizes each row to unit length.
 5. Runs **k-means clustering** (`_kmeans`) on the embedding to assign cluster labels.
-6. If any resulting cluster is smaller than `min_size`, it is padded by adding perturbed copies of the global best individual (repaired to be feasible).
+6. If any resulting cluster is smaller than `min_size`, it is padded by adding repaired, noise-perturbed copies of the global best individual.

 **Parameters:**
 - `population` — Array of all individuals from all current islands, merged together.